programmatordev/kirby-starter/README.md

 <link rel="preload" href="<?= vite()->file('path/to/font.woff2') ?>" as="font" type="font/woff2" crossorigin>
 ```

-For images in CSS, make sure to always enter the path of the image relative to the CSS file.
+For images in CSS, always enter the path of the image relative to the CSS file.

 Using Tailwind, considering that CSS files are in `assets/css` and images are in `assets/images`, an example would be: